Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: -Geodesics, -Jacobi Fields: A Quantitative Self-Shrinking Torus

+The lemma is shown directly from the definition of a self-shrinker (see \cite{KM}).
+We now compute that:

 We will first consider graphs $u:[0,\fracsm{3}{5}]\to\Reals$.
-Now, consider an approximate solution $U$, and we fix the quantity $\varepsilon_1^T$, later to be chosen, which reflects the order of magnitude of the precision we wish to determine the position of $\mathbb{T}^2$ with on this interval.
+Now, considering an approximate solution $U$, fix the quantity $\varepsilon_1^T$, later to be chosen, which reflects the order of magnitude of the precision with which we wish to determine the position of $\mathbb{T}^2$ on this interval.

 \beq \mathcal{M}_1 (U,U')-\mathcal{M}_1(u,u')=(U-u)\frac{\partial}{\partial u}\mathcal{M}_1(\xi,u')+(U'-u')\frac{\partial}{\partial p}\mathcal{M}_1(U,\xi'), \eeq for some $\xi\in[U(x_1),u(x_1)]$ and $\xi'\in[U'(x_1),u'(x_1)]$.